-We know that Andronicus wrote a catalogue (pinakes) of Aristotle’s and Theophrastus’ writings.
+We know that Andronicus wrote a catalogue (pinakes) of Aristotle’s writings.
 This catalogue was in at least five books and was more than just a list of titles.
-Among other things, it contained also a biography of Aristotle, a transcription of his will, a collection of letters attributed to Aristotle, and a set of notes where Andronicus presumably explained and defended the organization of his catalogue and discussed various issues, including the authenticity of some of the works ascribed to Aristotle and Theophrastus.
-The catalogue is not extant but we have at least an idea of its contents thanks to the catalogue of Ptolemy al-Gharîb, “the unknown” or “the stranger.”
-The Greek original of this second catalogue is also lost.
-However, its contents are transmitted by two indirect witnesses (Ibn al Qiftî and Ibn abî Usaibi‘a), as well as in an Arabic manuscript preserved in Istanbul (Ms. Ayasofya 4833, f.
-10a-18a).
+Among other things, it contained also a biography of Aristotle, a transcription of his will, a collection of letters attributed to Aristotle, and a set of notes where Andronicus presumably explained and defended the organization of his catalogue and discussed various issues, including the authenticity of some of the works ascribed to Aristotle.
+For instance, we know that Andronicus regarded the work On Interpretation (De interpretatione) as spurious.
+We can safely assume that he discussed his reasons for this view in the context of his pinakes.

-There is no doubt that the most significant and lasting influence of Andronicus was as organizer of the Aristotelian corpus.
-In particular, he imposed a certain order on this corpus.
-For example, he placed the logical writings at the outset of his catalogue and the Categories at the head of the logical writings.
-It has recently been argued that the prominent position given to the Categories in the Andronican corpus played a decisive role in the 1st century BCE surge of interest in this work (Griffin 2015).
+In sum, I remain skeptical that we can penetrate the darkness surrounding the activity of Andronicus of Rhodes.
+There is, however, no doubt that the most significant and lasting influence of Andronicus was as organizer of the Aristotelian corpus.
+He imposed a certain order on this corpus.
+For instance, he placed the logical writings at the outset of his catalogue and the Categories at the head of the logical writings.
+The prominent position given to the Categories in the Andronican corpus may have played a significant role in the post-Hellenistic surge of interest in this work (as suggested by Michael Griffin in Griffin 2015).

-Without denying that the Andronican catalogue played a role in the 1st century BCE return to Aristotle, it remains difficult to trace all the post-Hellenistic interest in the Categories, and the various readings that it generated, back to Andronicus and his decision to place the Categories at the outset of his catalogue.
+Without denying that the Andronican catalogue played a significant role in the Post-Hellenistic return to Aristotle, it remains difficult to trace all the Post-Hellenistic interest in the Categories, and the various readings it generated, back to Andronicus and his decision to place the Categories at the outset of his catalogue.
 For one thing, there is little but clear evidence of an interest in Categories before Andronicus.
-It is telling that Andronicus criticized an unknown predecessor who argued that the Categories was written for the sake of the Topics and hence should be entitled Before the Topics.
-For another, a significant philosopher such as Eudorus of Alexandria, who was active in the middle of the the 1st century BCE, may have developed his interest in the Categories independently of Andronicus and for completely different reasons.
+Quite tellingly, Andronicus criticized an unknown predecessor who argued that the Categories was written for the sake of the Topics and hence should be entitled Before the Topics.
+For another, a significant philosopher such as Eudorus of Alexandria, who was active in the middle of the the 1st century BCE, may have developed his interest in the Categories independently of Andronicus and for completely different reasons (See Falcon 2018).